 We are lucky to have a very diverse cohort; our children come from a wide range of cultural and religious backgrounds, and this is celebrated at every opportunity through the work of the school.
 A lot of importance is placed on our children learning about, and being inquisitive about and respectful of, the cultures and beliefs of others.

-Through our RE and PSCHE curriculum, our children learn about the traditions and beliefs of a wide range of faiths; during these lessons they are encouraged to share their own experiences and reflect on those of others.
-Further to this, each class presents an assembly through the year to mark a particular religious festival, which parents/carers are also encouraged to get involved with.
+Through our RE and RSE curriculums, our children learn about the traditions and beliefs of a wide range of faiths; during these lessons they are encouraged to share their own experiences and reflect on those of others.
 The RE curriculum is enriched with visits to places of worship and talks in school from faith leaders.
-Diversity is also explored as part of our Thematic Curriculum; as the children learn about different civilisations and places around the world, they explore the beliefs and traditions prevalent in those times or places, bringing their own experiences to this learning wherever possible.
+Diversity is also explored as part of our curriculum; as the children learn about different civilisations and places around the world, they explore the beliefs and traditions prevalent in those times or places, bringing their own experiences to this learning wherever possible.

 We are committed to drawing on our wider school community to promote diversity and tolerance too.
-Our ‘Parents and Friends of Kings Avenue’ group has organised events this year including a celebration for Eid and an International Evening, where adults and children from a range of cultural backgrounds have come together to share their traditions and beliefs.
-These events were a great success, and they are presently working to organise other opportunities.
+KASA, our parent group, has organised events this year including a celebration for Eid and an International Evening, where adults and children from a range of cultural backgrounds have come together to share their traditions and beliefs.
+These events were a great success.

 Respect, tolerance and understanding are fundamental values to all that we do as a school.
 We are committed to challenging anyone who expresses views contrary to these principles, to ensure that our school remains a community free of prejudice where everyone feels valued.